 At this stage, children will usually understand many more words and signs than they can produce, and it might be helpful to keep a record.
 (The Downsed vocabulary checklists are useful for this.)

 Make sure that your child is learning action words as well as names of people and things.
-This video is a bit fast, but shows that he can understand much more than you would guess from his sounds.

 Be alert to hearing and vision issues, and seek advice if you are concerned with your baby’s ability to notice sounds or faces.